Press "Enter" to skip to content

 • Provides transparent ownership

-In the healthcare sector, patient data management is a hectic task due to privacy and data-sharing restrictions.
-So, here, smart contracts help in storing and managing access to medical records safely and securely.
+In the healthcare industry, managing patient data is a complicated task.
+Privacy and data-sharing can be a restriction.
+Here, smart contracts help in storing and managing access to medical records safely and securely.

-For example, a hospital could grant temporary access to a patient’s data to an insurance company for the claim process.
-Once the claim is settled, access will automatically be revoked.
+For example, a hospital has given temporary access to a patient’s information to an insurance company to proceed with the claim.
+Once the claim is settled, access will automatically be withdrawn.

 Its benefits: